 Lapel and headset microphones are increasingly the most common types of microphones used at conference and other events.
 In the images below, Christine Lagarde and Marissa Mayer are speaking with headsets.
 Sheryl Sandberg is speaking with a lapel microphone.

 Headsets and lapel microphones each have a wire that connects the microphone to a battery pack.
 Battery packs are the size of a small but chunky cell phone.
-And they have to be clipped to the speaker’s clothing.
+And they have a clip to attach to the speaker’s clothing.

 For men, it is straightforward.
 Run the wire inside the shirt or jacket and clip the battery pack on the belt in the back.
 I’ve done it hundreds of times.